samsquire/ideas4/README.md

 There is a visual piece of software needed for wiring up structures and creating relations between things.

 What I want is an visual software linking objects and behaviours together.
-When I use terraform, I define resources.
+When I use terraform, I define resources I also link objects together with text.
 When I use a file explorer, I manage files.
 When I use AWS Console I manage cloud infrastructure.
 But there is not much visual software to manage relationships between arbitrary things and manage behaviours between them.

 This tool would have 4 separate interfaces:

 * **Source data tables** This is similar to spreadsheets such as Excel.
 * **Data generation script** We write imperative code to loop over the source data and insert data into a database.
 This is similar to the builder pattern in Java.
 This code is reran whenever source data or the generation code is changed and differences are detected and reconciled.
 This is similar to sourcecode basis for generating or manipulating data.
 The lineage  from source data record to database record is maintained.
 * **SQL scripts** We write SQL queries to fetch data that satisfies some condition.
 * **Relationships GUI** We render the relationships as an object graph such as an UML entity diagram.
+It should be possible to edit this diagram and create new records from this GUI visual graph interface directly.
 * **Actor Behaviour** Each record is an object is a process that has an inbox and outbox.
 We write reactive `for loops` that loop over SQL result sets and use object orientated message passing to manage behaviour between objects.
 This allows the system to be spread across machines and multithreaded.
-*

 Given a context, we want to send messages to other objects to change their behaviour or create relationships.

 I want to see all incoming relationships between objects.

 Complicated diagrams are hard to understand due to ordering problems.
-It's difficult to see the order of the diagram, it needs to be followed.
+It's difficult to see the order of the diagram, it needs to be followed in order for total understanding.

 # 230. GUIs where there is ongoing operations

+The GUI from a real time strategy game is useful as you can see units on the screen working toward goals.
+And the GUI from The Sims is useful as you can queue up actions for your sim character.

+Could this approach be used to coordinate computers and GUIs themselves?
+Can we design a GUI by telling data to go into a widget?
+Can we tell different parts of the screen to coordinate it?

 # incomplete ideas